 Socialize for as Much as You Can

-Of course, you will want to do this is the right way, so try to read the room and respect people’s boundaries.
+Of course, you will want to do this in the right way, so try to read the room and respect people’s boundaries.
 You don’t have to ask them directly if they want to have dinner with you, but something on the lines of “Do you know of anything fun happening this evening?” will be more than enough.

 Don’t Neglect Your Life Back Home

 Last, but not least, try not to neglect your friends and family back home while you are away.
-Make time to call your spouse, children or loved ones at least once every few days, especially if you are going to be gone for a long period of time.
+Make time to call your spouse, children, or loved ones at least once every few days, especially if you are going to be gone for a long period of time.
 This way, you will let them know just how much they matter to you, no matter how hectic life can get.